sohamray1990/html-and-css/Section 3 - HTML/Notes.md

 The HTML Specification (Dictionary for our markup language and lot more than that) :

-The specification is for providing semantic-level markup language and associated semantic-level scripting APIs for authoring accessible pages on the web ranging from static documents to dynamic applications.
+The specification is for providing semantic-level markup language and associated semantic-level scripting APIs for authoring accessible pages on the web, ranging from static documents to dynamic applications.

 From DOM Spec -
 Elements, attributes and attribute values in HTML are defined to have certain meanings (semantics).